PyCQA/redbaron/docs/proxy_list.rst

 Problem
 -------

-For a python developer, this list: :file:`[1, 2, 3]` has 3 members, which is true in the python world, but in the "source code modification" world, this list has 5 elements because you have to count the 2 commas.
+For a python developer, the list :file:`[1, 2, 3]` has 3 members, which
+is true in the python world, but in the "source code modification" world, this list has 5 elements because you have to count the 2 commas.
+Indeed each comma needs to be taken into account separately because they can have a different formatting.

 This makes things quite annoying to deal with because you have to think about the formatting too!
 For example, if you want to append an item to